xeb/dalle-mini-tools/README.md

 Install the dependencies, then try out the CLI.
 Try `python generate.py --help` for more.

+Important: if you change the dependencies in `pyproject.toml` you must run `poetry update` to update the lockfile `poetry.lock`.
+This is how poetry updates the virtual environment.
+Commit changes to both of these files to the repo.

 ```sh
 # If you installed poetry 1.1.x before, uninstall first
 curl -sSL https://install.python-poetry.org | python3 - --uninstall